-The National Bank of Romania left its benchmark interest rate steady at 2.5% on July 4th 2019, as expected after inflation rate came in unchanged from the previous month's six month high of 4.1 percent in May.
+The National Bank of Romania left its benchmark interest rate steady at 2.5% on January 8th, as expected after annual inflation rate fell to back to the central bank target of 1.5-3.5% for the first time in eight months.
 The deposit and lending facility rates were also kept steady at 1.5% and 3.5%, respectively.
-Interest Rate in Romania averaged 5.45 percent from 2005 until 2019, reaching an all time high of 12.50 percent in May of 2005 and a record low of 1.75 percent in May of 2015.
+Interest Rate in Romania averaged 5.35 percent from 2005 until 2020, reaching an all time high of 12.50 percent in May of 2005 and a record low of 1.75 percent in May of 2015.

 Interest Rate in Romania is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Interest Rate in Romania to stand at 3.00 in 12 months time.
 In the long-term, the Romania Interest Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.